-The CPUC provides Subgrantee provides

-Phase Brief description Section of this Initial Proposal

-outreach to workers and

-worker representative

-labor organizations 5.0.4

-Certification of worker-led 5.3.1

-health and safety 5.12.4

-Committees E 10 2

-Detailed description of 5.12.5

-including network design

-descriptions of location

-and community

-descriptions of technical

-specifications, timelines

-and milestones, and

-documentation of costs

-Information about 5.1.3

-proposed project for each

-area, including percentage

-of eligible locations it will

-serve, total requested grant

-funds, and average cost

-per location it will serve,

-as well as mapping data.

-Budget narrative and 5.12.3

-proposed budget using the

-CPUC templates,

-specifying expenses, team

-exponse and relation to

-project objective

-Business case analysis 5 1 2 3

-using the CPUC template.
-5.12.5

-involving take rates, churn.

-revenue, cash flow,

-expenditures

-Certification of the project 5.12.3

-by independent

-professional engineer

-Certifications: of 5.12.1

-awareness of letter of

-credit obligations; of

-qualifications and

-resources to obtain letter
+The CPUC provides Subgrantee provides Phase Brief description Section of this Initial Proposal outreach to workers and worker representative labor organizations ?
+Certification of worker-led 5.3.1 health and safety committees 5.12.4 Detailed description of specific proposed project, including network design, descriptions of location and community, descriptions of technical specifications, timelines and milestones, and 5.12.3 documentation of costs Information about proposed project for each area, including percentage of eligible locations it will serve, total requested grant funds, and average cost per location it will serve, 5.1.3 as well as mapping data.
+Budget narrative and proposed budget using the CPUC templates, specifying expenses, team responsible for each expense, and relation to project objective 5.12.3 Business case analysis using the CPUC template, involving take rates, churn, revenue, cash flow, expenditures 5.12.3 Certification of the project by independent professional engineer 5.12.3 Certifications: of awareness of letter of credit obligations; of qualifications and resources to obtain letter 5.12.1

-The CPUC provides Subgrantee provides Phase Brief description Section of this Initial Proposal of commitment and letter of credit from financial institution for no less than 25% of award Letter of commitment from qualified financial institution describing the institution, stating that they stand ready to issue a letter of credit for the proposed project and specified amount, and stating that it has reviewed the model letter and is prepared to comply with 5.12.1 terms Grant sut omission window closes guidelines in 5.1.5 Reasonable curing, as necessary Negotiation Counteroffers to negotiate pricing and proposal area boundaries, if needed Written support from Tribal governments for projects on Tribal lands 5.1.4.2 If necessary, second phase grant window for remaining needs Curing, as necessary tistist Dlass slass Provisional Award Announcement of provisional determinations, subject Irrevocable standby letter of credit from financial institution 5.1.4.3 Submission of Final Proposal to NTIA Bankruptcy opinion letter from legal counsel confirming proceeds from letter of credit are not "property" 5.2 Cess
+The CPUC provides Subgrantee provides Phase Brief description Section of this Initi Proposal of commitment and letter of credit from financial ? institution for no less than 25% of award Letter of commitment from qualified financial institution describing the institution, stating that they stand ready to issue a letter of credit for the proposed project and specified amount, and stating that it has reviewed the model letter and is prepared to comply with 5.12.1 terms omission window closes Scoring, according to guidelines in 5.1.5 Reasonable curing, as Negotiation necessary Counteroffers to negotiate pricing and proposal area Written support from Tribal governments for projects on Tribal lands 5.1.4.2 boundaries, if needed If necessary, second phase grant window for remaining needs Curing, as necessary Negotiation Phase closes Provisional Award Announcement of provisional determinations, subject to NTIA approval Irrevocable standby letter of credit from financial institution 5.1.4.3 Submission of Final Proposal to NTIA Bankruptcy opinion letter from legal counsel confirming proceeds from letter of credit are not "property" AD subgrantee selection proc 5.2